mithrandyr/SimplyXD/Docs/Get-XdGroupUser.md

 ## PARAMETERS

 ### -GroupId
-GUID of the group to return members from
+GUID of the group to return users from

 ```yaml
 Type: Guid